 History of collections

-Apart from the Echancrée, which was given by the Rapanui to Mgr Tepano Jaussen in 1869, through the intermediary of Father G. Zuhmbohm, the other three were acquired by Father H. Roussel or Father G. Zuhmbohm in a very short space of time, between 1869 and 1870.
-The missionaries actively sought them out among the island's inhabitants.
-They joined the collection of Mgr T. Jaussen in Tahiti on October 13, 1870, were sent to the Institut de France in 1887 and joined the Congregation's Mother House in 1888.
+Apart from the Echancrée, which was given to Mgr Tepano Jaussen by Rapanui people in 1869, through the intermediary of Father G. Zuhmbohm, the other three were acquired by Father H. Roussel or Father G. Zuhmbohm in a narrow timeframe, between 1869 and 1870.
+The missionaries actively sought them out on the island.
+All of them joined the collection of Mgr T. Jaussen in Tahiti on October 13, 1870, before being sent to the Institut de France in 1887 and then to the Congregation's Mother House in 1888.

-At the musée du quai Branly - Jacques Chirac, most of the collections originating from Rapa Nui (Easter Island) come from the Franco-Belgian Métraux-Lavachery mission (1934-1935).
-This mission, which took place during the same period of scientific research as others, the best-known of which was undoubtedly the Dakar-Djibouti mission (1931-1933), focused on Rapa Nui, where an interdisciplinary team led by Swiss ethnologist Alfred Métraux and Belgian archaeologist Henri Lavachery spent 13 months.
+At the musée du quai Branly - Jacques Chirac, most cultural objects from Rapa Nui (Easter Island) arrived in France through the Franco-Belgian Métraux-Lavachery expedition (1934-1935).
+This scientific expedition coincided with others similar endeavours, the best-known of which probably is the Dakar-Djibouti expedition (1931-1933).
+The interdisciplinary team led by Swiss ethnologist Alfred Métraux and Belgian archaeologist Henri Lavachery spent 13 months in Rapa Nui.
 On their return, the collections joined those of the Musée d'Ethnographie du Trocadéro and the Royal Museums of Art and History in Brussels.

-A volcanic island measuring 164 km2, Rapa Nui was one of the last Polynesian islands to be populated, between 800 and 1200 AD.
-Located more than 3,000 km west of the coast of Chile, to which it has belonged since 1888, and more than 2,000 km east of Pitcairn, the Polynesian island to which it is geographically closest, Rapa Nui owes its uniqueness to this relative isolation, as well as to a number of environmental and historical factors that have been widely discussed in specialized literature.
-Depending on the discipline, researchers have described it as a model of the effects of climate disruption, over-exploitation of resources or the violence of colonial and slave-owning practices in the region.
+Measuring 164 km2, Rapa Nui is one of the last Polynesian islands to be colonized by humans, between 800 and 1200 AD.
+Located more than 3,000 km away from the coast of Chile to the east, and more than 2,000 km away Pitcairn to the west, Rapa Nui owes its uniqueness to this relative isolation, as well as to a number of environmental and historical factors that have been widely discussed in specialized literature.
+It has been a special territory of Chile since 1888.
+Depending on the disciplinary lense, researchers have described it as a prototype of the impacts of climate change, over-exploiting resources, as well as slavery, and violent colonial practices in the region.
 From a cultural point of view, however, Rapa Nui remains fundamentally Polynesian.
-The language spoken here, the famous statues erected on its shores, the relationship with birds demonstrated by certain seasonal rituals, and the social hierarchy described by the first Europeans to visit, all explicitly echo what can be observed elsewhere, including in what is now French Polynesia.
+The language spoken, the famous statues erected along the shores, the relationship with birds demonstrated by certain seasonal rituals, and the social hierarchy described by the first Europeans to visit the island, all explicitly echo what can be observed elsewhere, including in what is now French Polynesia.

 About Rapa Nui (Easter Island)